sigma67/ytmusicapi/README.rst

 Currently you need to extract your authentication data from your web browser and provide it through a file for it to work.

-Note: I have not tested this with any account other than my own.
-Please let me know if it works for you.

 Simple usage example:

 .. code-block:: python